 Dry garlic chutney/lehsun ki chutney is often made at home as a side for appetizers and starters.
 If someone has guests coming over, it is best to serve the guests some tasty appetizers and garlic chutney.

-However, besides serving with vada pav, there are many main course dishes that round off well with dry garlic chutney.
-Do check out my blog post on how to make these main course meals as well.
+However, besides serving dry chutney for vada pav, there are many main course dishes that round off well with the garlic chutney.
+Do check out my yummy tummy blog on how to make these main course meals as well.
 Dry garlic chutney surely adds an extra edge to many of the main course meals.

 The following are some dishes that complement well with the lehsun chutney.